 30% of UK Drivers Would Fail Driving Test

-With this in mind, at First Response Finance we decided to carry out a survey of over 1000 participants to see if their car safety knowledge was up to scratch.
+We surveyed 1000 people to see if their car safety knowledge was up to scratch.
 The findings were somewhat surprising.

 Survey Results Breakdown